 Slow and partial openings are the main sign of one broken spring.
 If both springs fail, the door won’t budge at all.
 It’s rare for both springs to break at the same time, but if one goes, the other will likely be shortly behind.
 It’s always best to replace both springs at the same time.

 If your garage door is light and your opener is strong, you might not notice any slow or partial opening.
 That’s because the other spring still has enough strength to operate, but it won’t for long.
 The additional strain on a lone spring is sure to shorten its life.
 It can break without warning, leaving you trapped in or out of your garage.

 Spring gaps are restricted to torsion models.
 When a torsion spring snaps, it unwinds and separates at its breaking point.
 This shows as a gap about two inches wide somewhere along its side of the torsion shaft.
 The spring no longer keeps energy and depends on its neighbor to run the operation.

 A broken torsion spring can’t be repaired.
 It can only be replaced by a trained and equipped professional.

 - Fast Closing and Jerky Opening

 Jerky openings and fast closures are sure signs of a broken spring.
 Garage doors rely on even spring tension to properly operate.
-Any tension loss in extension, torsion or TorqueMaster springs lessens the system’s efficiency.
+Any tension loss in extension, torsion, or TorqueMaster springs lessens the system’s efficiency.
 It’ll react by harshly raising and quickly closing.

 This is because the system is unbalanced.
-Finely tuned spring systems evenly distribute energy in a progressive and controlled rate.
+Finely tuned spring systems evenly distribute energy at a progressive and controlled rate.
 Properly adjusted springs deliver more energy when the door is close to the floor.
 The energy dissipates as it reaches the top.

 When one spring is out of action, energy from the remaining garage door spring is delivered in spurts or fits.
 Your door will close quickly because there’s not enough spring resistance to slow it.
 It’ll jerk while opening as energy is expended and reclaimed.